 Solutions– “No” is a word we try to avoid.
 At MOCHA, when there is an opportunity that supports our community and our mission, we always look for the “Yes” in every situation.

 MOCHA is committed to providing quality hands-on art experiences for children and their families.

 We strengthen our community by nurturing young people’s creativity, curiosity and educational success through hands-on arts programming in our museum, school and community sites.

-We emphasize outreach to economically at-risk communities.
+We emphasize outreach to economically vulnerable communities.
 A pioneer in arts education, MOCHA provides training and tools for educators, parents and youth development professionals.